Life Update: Settling into the Netherlands, Growing TBC 2.0, and Maybe Planning a Wedding

 Should I pursue a PhD, launch a new consulting venture, or even start something wildly different like a restaurant?
 I don’t know yet.
 But what I do know is I feel most alive when there’s a goal pulling me forward.

+Quality over quantity in more ways than one.
 Maybe that’s what my 30s will be about: not chasing the obvious milestones, but experimenting with new ones.

 My Career / The Bumpy Career